Morehouse dean takes vaccine on TV to remove the stigma as some Black Americans remain hesitant to get the shot - KTVZ

 Morehouse dean takes vaccine on TV to remove the stigma as some Black Americans remain hesitant to get the shot

-Dr. Valerie Montgomery wants Americans to move away from vaccine hesitancy to acceptance — and she wants other Black people to do the same.
+Dr. Valerie Montgomery Rice wants to turn vaccine hesitancy into acceptance in the Black community.

-Montgomery said she would not recommend something that she didn’t trust, and while she understands some Americans’ concern about the nation’s history of racism in medical research, she wants to assure people that the reality is different now.
+Rice said she understands some Black Americans are concerned about the nation’s history of racism in medical research, but insists she wouldn’t recommend a vaccine she didn’t trust.

-“There are Black scientists in the room where decisions are being made.
-There are Black scientists who are in the development of the vaccine,” Montgomery told Gupta.

-There are also Black scientists who are on the FDA advisory panel and the CDC advisory board.
-And she added that there are people like her looking at the data.
+Rice said Black scientists and doctors helped develop the vaccine and sat on the FDA and CDC advisory boards.
+Black people are also looking at the data, she added.

-The Morehouse School of Medicine is also working to distribute information about the vaccine on fliers, webinars, panels, hotlines and is urging Black, Latino and Native Americans to participate in vaccine trials.
-People of color have been disproportionately impacted by Covid-19 this year.
+“We are in the rooms where it’s happening,” Rice said.
+“So we clearly are not going to go against ourselves.
+Because we understand how critical this is for Black America and Latinx America who have been disproportionately impacted by the virus.”

 Morehouse is among the historically Black colleges and universities, Black sororities and fraternities and prominent Black pastors who are leading national efforts to remove the stigma around the Covid-19 vaccine as a large swath of Black Americans remain hesitant to get the shot.